Have you ever wondered how elite swimmers put up with the chlorine day in and day out? They use a specialized body wash after swimming.

 - Break the Chlorine Bond.
 The first thing a great body wash should do is break the chlorine bond.
-Special formulations and ingredients will immediately reduce the chlorine breaking the tight bond it has with swimmer’s skin and hair.
+Special formulations and ingredients will immediately reduce the chlorine which breaks the tight bond it has with your skin and hair.

 - Gently wash away chlorine.
 A swimmer’s body wash should be mild.
 Harsh detergents and soaps are not necessary after swimming.
 Remember how clean chlorine makes swimmers?
 A good body wash for swimmers should be mild.

 - Balance pH.
 Because chlorine is alkaline and your natural hair and skin is slightly acidic, a good shower gel should work to rebalance the pH of your hair and skin.